-- serial (basestring) The serial number of the token - key The key of the info in the dict - user (User object) The owner of the tokens, that should be modified
+- serial (basestring) The serial number of the token - key The key of the info in the dict - user (User object) The owner of the tokens, that should be modified privacyidea.lib.token.enable_token(serial, enable=True, user=None)

 Returns the number of tokens matching the serial and user.
 This number also includes tokens that did not have the token info key set in the first place!